thakur-nandan/DeepLearningWithKeras/README.md

 How to use the Keras Deep Learning library - Introductory Jupyter Notebook

 ## Please Click on the Binder Icon to experience the interactive jupyter notebook.

+Introduction to Deep Learning with one of the famous tools out there.
+Keras.